madnfts/madprotocol/docs/MADMarketplace1155.md

 function buy(bytes32 _order) external payable
 ```

-Enables user to buy an nft for both Fixed Price and Dutch Auction listings
+Enables user to buy an nft for both Fixed Price and Dutch Auction listings.

-_Function Signature := 0x9c9a1061_
+_Price overrunning not accepted in fixed price and dutch auction.Function Signature := 0x9c9a1061_

 #### Parameters